18F/join.tts.gsa.gov/positions/FedRAMP-Security-Director.md

 ## How to Apply

 {% include job/apply_button.html %} Choose Cybersecurity for this role.
+This position will open on USAJobs on Wednesday, August 28.